L&D employees using an LMS integration

 mins read time

-Below we have 28 different questions to ask.
-If you're planning your mentoring program, definitely download our tear away templates to make building your surveys way easier.
+Below we have 28 different questions to ask mentors and mentees, and when to ask them.
+If you're planning your mentoring program, download our mentoring questionnaire PDF to have these samples on-hand.

 What is a mentorship program survey?